sebmaynard/sebso_social/README.md

 Usage
 =====

-First, you'll need to create Facebook and Twitter applications to get your developer keys.
-Then put these at the top of sebso_social.php.
+First, you'll need to create Facebook and Twitter applications to get your developer keys, then define these before you include the lib.

 Next up, you'll need to make sure you have the Twitter oauth library (I used this one: https://github.com/abraham/twitteroauth) available.
 The source file does: